 Serve R more on Serverless.

-To help make R more accessible on Serverless Cloud Hosting, starting with AWS Lambda.
+To help make R more accessible on Serverless Cloud Hosting, mainly with AWS Lambda.
 Python Package Index Releases: https://pypi.org/project/serveRmore/

-Please refer to our LAPTOP.md Guide for necessary manual configurations.
+Please refer to the LAPTOP.md Guide for necessary manual configurations.

 To install the latest package:

 For Layer Building Only

 In addition to the utility, if you plan to create your own R base Runtime Layer as well, you'll need to clone the entire repository locally:

 Note:: We have used the following repo for inspiration on managing our layers: https://github.com/bakdata/aws-lambda-r-runtime

 Create a new file called "serveRmore.yaml" in your home directory.
 The template for the YAML file is shown below: